WCRadhuber/notepad-app/readme.txt

-A notepad webapp that lets you log into an account to save notes.
+A notepad flask-mysql webapp that lets you log into an account to save notes.